-The director of the Competition Policy RPN is Gregory S. Crawford, Professor of Economics at the University of Zurich and former co-director of the CEPR Industrial Organization programme.
-It is supported by a steering committee consisting of Crawford (Chair), Cristina Caffarra (Vice-Chair), of Charles River Associates in London and Brussels, Tomaso Duso, Professor of Economics at DIW Berlin and TU Berlin and member of the Board of Directors and spokesperson for the Berlin Centre for Competition Policies (BCCP), and Monika Schnitzer, Chair (Professor) in Comparative Economics at LMU Munich and member of the German Council of Economic Experts.
+The Competition Policy RPN was founded by Gregory S. Crawford, Professor of Economics at the University of Zurich, and Cristina Caffarra, of Charles River Associates.
+The current leader is Tommaso Valletti, Professor of Economics at Imperial College Business School.
+It is supported by a Steering Committee consisting of Rod Sims (Chair), former chair of the Australian Competition and Consumer Commission (ACCC), Caffarra and Crawford (Vice-Chairs), Tomaso Duso, Professor of Economics at DIW Berlin and TU Berlin and member of the Board of Directors and spokesperson for the Berlin Centre for Competition Policies (BCCP), and Monika Schnitzer, Chair (Professor) in Comparative Economics at LMU Munich and member of the German Council of Economic Experts.

 A list of members can be found here.

-- To see the Competition Policy RPN’s disclosure policies, please go here.
+- View the Competition Policy RPN’s disclosure policies